 - Embry-Riddle was founded in Cincinnati, Ohio, on Dec.
 17, 1925, by barnstormer John Paul Riddle and entrepreneur T. Higbee Embry as the Embry-Riddle Company.
 The company opened the Embry-Riddle School of Aviation the following spring.

-- Embry-Riddle is an independent, nonprofit, nonsectarian, coeducational university serving culturally diverse students seeking careers in aviation, aerospace, business, engineering, and related fields.
+- Embry-Riddle is an independent, nonprofit, nonsectarian, coeducational university serving culturally diverse students seeking careers in aviation, aerospace, business, engineering, security and intelligence and related fields.

 - Embry-Riddle is a tax-exempt educational institution organized under IRS Sec.
 501(c)(3) and Sec.
 509(a).

 - Embry-Riddle Aeronautical University, composed of the Daytona Beach Campus, the Prescott Campus, and the Worldwide Campus, is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097, Telephone: 404-679-4500) to award degrees at the associate, bachelor's, master's, and doctoral levels.

 - Embry-Riddle has traditional, residential campuses in Daytona Beach, Florida, and Prescott, Arizona.
 Embry-Riddle's Worldwide Campus provides educational opportunities to working adults at more than 150 locations in the United States, Europe, Asia, and the Middle East.
 In addition, degree programs are offered through Worldwide Online via the Internet.

 - Embry-Riddle has a $23 million contract with the U.S. Department of Defense that maintains the University's long-time status as the sole provider of aviation-related degree programs to the U.S. military in Europe.